20kilograma/blog/oop-js.md

 console.log(audi.#price); // Syntax error
 audi.#name = "A4"; // Syntax error</code></pre>

-You can also create private methods by adding <i>#</i> prefix.
+You can also create private methods by adding the <i>#</i> prefix.
 Since JavaScript was not by default designed to be an OOP language, there is no <code>protected</code> keyword.

 <br>